Recommended Courses for Faculty New to Valencia or New to Teaching

 This course is designed to help participants learn more about campus Learning Support Services available to students.
 This course will benefit faculty members from all disciplines.
 NOTE: This is an elective course for the LifeMap and Seneff Certification programs.

-LOBP3230 Thinking Things Through: Critical Thinking10 PD Hours Theory and Practice
+LOBP3230: Thinking Things Through: Critical Thinking15 PD Hours Elements,

 This course will assist participants in identifying and incorporating multimedia and instructional tools to accommodate students' diverse learning styles.
 NOTE: This course is an elective for the Digital Professor Certification.